-Experience the beautiful mountain scenery of County Kerry in South West Ireland, the rugged Wicklow Mountains in Leinster, and climb the highest peak in Ireland’s 3 biggest mountain ranges, all in one weekend.
+Experience the beautiful mountain scenery of County Kerry in South West Ireland and the rugged Wicklow Mountains in Leinster, and climb the highest peak in Ireland’s 3 biggest mountain ranges, all in one weekend.

 Brandon Peak on the Dingle Peninsula, at 952m, is the highest mountain in the Brandon Mountain range.
 Mount Brandon (Irish: Sliabh Bhreandáin or Cnoc Bréanainn) takes its name from Saint Brendan 'The Navigator', who legend suggests climbed to the summit around 530AD to see the Americas, before setting sail for them.

 Carrauntoohil, at 1038m, is the highest mountain in the Macgillycuddy’s Reeks range and the highest mountain in Ireland.
-Carrauntoohil is the highest peak in Ireland at 1,038m and is the central peak of the Macgillycuddy's Reeks range.
 A large metal cross, 5m tall, tops the peak.
 The name 'Carrauntoohil' derives from the Irish language Corrán Tuathail, meaning 'Tuathal's sickle'.

 Lugnaquilla, at 925m, is the highest mountain in the Wicklow Mountain range.
-Lugnaquilla (Irish: Log na Coille, meaning Hollow of the Wood) is the highest mountain in Leinster and is the highest peak in the Wicklow Mountains in eastern Ireland.
-It is one of Ireland's fourteen mountains over 3,000 ft, with an elevation of 925m (3,035 ft).
+In Irish, Lugnaquilla = Log na Coille, meaning Hollow of the Wood.
 Views, on a clear day extend east across the Irish Sea to the hills of the Llŷn Peninsula and mountains of Snowdonia in Wales.